ryanbates1990/dnd/Nightmare and the Nexus/AdventureSites/Abandoned_Warehouse/notes.md

     - 1 human, 1 orc, named Mark and Gazmug respectively.
 They are seen collaboratively dialing in valves on a giant vat and are seen bickering about the order of operations.

 ### Treasure
-- Alchemical Enforcer drops the orcish necklace and a sending stone that is connected to an officer at the Boobonic
+- **Clue** Alchemical Enforcer drops the orcish necklace and a sending stone that is connected to Ceril Montgomery at the Boobonic

 ### Information